 Making sure you have the right footwear when out walking is essential.
-This guide to three season boots will help you find a perfect fit that promises to last as long as you do in the hills.
+This guide to hiking boots for men will help you find a perfect fit that promises to last as long as you do in the hills.

 However, with advances in technology and materials, the lines between three-season walking boots and winter boots have become slightly blurred.
 Some hiking boots will be perfectly adequate for winter walking, especially on gentler slopes and below the snowline.
 More generally, these three-season boots are designed for everyday outdoor use – from country trails to moorland, hill, and mountain paths.